Writing Letters of Recommendation

 Here are a few tips on writing a compelling letter of recommendation:

 - Reference specific skills that are relevant to the application.
-For a law school recommendation, for example, you could emphasize a student’s strong communication skills.
+For a law school recommendation, for example, you could emphasize a student’s strong communication skills and provide an example of a time when the student demonstrated that skill.

 - Be specific about the student's coursework.
 Was the course a demanding one?
 How well did the student perform oral and written assignments?
 Did the student do something that stands out in your mind; for example, did the student write a superior term paper or essay?
 If so, indicate the topic and why it was a superior work.
 Note the student's potential for intellectual development.